jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

 ---
 ## Re-orthogonalising the tangent space vectors

+In the close up view of the normal mapped teapot in {numref}`09-normal-map-closeup-figure` we can see a distinct line in the specular highlights where polygons that form the surface of the teapot join.
+The reason for this is that the tangent vector is not exactly perpendicular to the normal vector.

-When a vertex is shared by multiple triangles the normal vector for the vertex will be calculated as an average of the normal vectors for the triangles ({numref}`averaged-normal-figure`).
-This helps to create an appearance of a smooth surface where the edges of the triangles are hidden.
+When a vertex is shared by multiple triangles the 3D modelling software (e.g., Blender) calculates a single normal vector for the vertex by averaging of the normal vectors for the triangles ({numref}`averaged-normal-figure`).
+This saves memory and ensures that there is a smooth transition between the normal vectors across the surface.

 ```{figure} ../images/09_averaged_normal.svg
 :width: 350